Can you fix sleep apnea without a CPAP machine?

 Sleep apnea is a common sleep disorder.
 It's marked by repeated interruptions in breathing during sleep.

 Continuous Positive Airway Pressure (CPAP) machines are the standard treatment.
-However, they may not be suitable or comfortable for all patients.
+However, they may only be suitable or comfortable for some patients.

 Many individuals are seeking alternatives to CPAP.
 They cite discomfort, inconvenience, or intolerance to the machine as reasons.

-This article explores various alternatives to CPAP therapy.
-It provides comprehensive information on their effectiveness, benefits, and considerations to fix sleep apnea without a CPAP machine.
+This article explores various alternatives to CPAP therapy and provides comprehensive information on their effectiveness, benefits, and considerations for treating sleep apnea without a CPAP machine.

 Understanding Sleep Apnea and CPAP Limitations